neondatabase/website/content/docs/introduction/plans.md

 ### Free Plan features

 - Autosuspend (after 5 minutes of inactivity)
+- Monitoring with 1 day of historical data
 - All supported regions
 - Project sharing
 - Advanced Postgres features such as connection pooling, logical replication, and 60+ Postgres extensions